-The FSB published in November 2018 its fourth annual report on the implementation and effects of the G20 financial regulatory reforms.
+The FSB published in October 2019 its fifth annual report on the implementation and effects of the G20 financial regulatory reforms.
 Below is an extract from this report on the status of implementation of resolution-related reforms.

 Implementation of the policy framework for G-SIFIs has advanced the most for G-SIBs.

-Most jurisdictions do not yet have in place a comprehensive resolution regime for CCPs.
-Over the past year authorities began to establish CMGs for 13 CCPs identified as systemically important in more than one jurisdiction.3 CMGs and institution-specific CoAgs are not yet in place for all 13 CCPs and resolution planning for CCPs is still at an early stage.
+- Many jurisdictions do not yet have in place comprehensive resolution arrangements for CCPs.
+Authorities have continued to establish CMGs for the 13 CCPs identified as systemically important in more than one jurisdiction,5 and to agree institution-specific CoAgs that underpin their operation.
+However, not all CMGs have been established or agreed CoAgs, and resolution planning remains at an early stage for most CCPs.